top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 - The performance of current approach for lane following is not optimal due to the computation limit of Raspberry Pi;

-- For Nvidia's implementation, the network's input is the raw images, and the control command is steering angles, gas and brake, which is different from our case in Duckietown, where the control output is only the Bot's orientation; CNN is expected to be used in our case to realize the end-to-end control;
+- For Nvidia's implementation, the network's input is the raw images, and the control command is steering angles, gas and brake, which is different from our case in Duckietown, where the control output is only the Bot's orientation; CNN is expected to be adopted in our case to realize the end-to-end control;

 Specifically, by implementing the network for lane following, we hope to improve the performance of the conventional approach.
 This can be assured by two aspects: